-All of the swimming instructors involved with the research reported differences in the children's swimming ability while wearing the mermaid tail and fin products during the swimming assessment.
-Differences observed during the swimming assessments are listed in Table 5.
+All of the swimming instructors involved with the research reported differences in the children's swimming ability while wearing the Mermaid Tail and Fin products during the swimming assessment.
+Differences observed are listed in Table 5.

-Table 5 - Difference in swimming ability while wearing mermaid tail and fin products
+Table 5 - Difference in swimming ability while wearing products

-Children lacked confidence while wearing the mermaid tail and fin products Restricted movement
+Children lacked confidence while wearing the mermaid tail and fin products

+Restricted movement